Zilliqa/dev-portal/zq2/docs/staking/index.md

 deposit must be at least the required minimum.
 If a validator does not want to participate in the consensus anymore, they must unstake their entire deposit.

+## Deposit Contract Versions

+The Zilliqa network now uses `deposit_v7.sol` as the default active deposit contract.
+Key changes include:

+- Introduction of an overloaded `reinitialize(uint256 _withdrawalPeriod)` function
+- Reduced withdrawal period to 461,680 blocks (approximately 7 days)

+**Important for Node Operators:**
+- Ensure your node configurations are aligned with the `deposit_v7` contract parameters
+- The new withdrawal period allows quicker access to unstaked funds
+- Use the `deposit_v7` ABI when interacting with the Deposit contract

 # Delegated Staking

 Alternatively, validators can operate staking pools, allowing users to delegate stake to them.
 To set up a staking pool, they can use the reference implementation mentioned below or create and deploy their own smart contracts.